-I am pleased to present the Annual Financial Report of the Los Angeles International Airport (LAX) for the fiscal year ended June 30, 2014.
+I am pleased to present the Annual Financial Report of the Los Angeles International Airport (LAX) for the fiscal year ended June 30, 2015.

 Macias Gini & O'Connell LLP, Certified Public Accountants (MGO), audited LAX's financial statements.
-Based upon its audit, MGO rendered an unmodified opinion that LAX's financial statements, as of and for the fiscal years ended June 30, 2014 and 2013, were fairly presented in conformity with accounting principles generally accepted in the United States of America (GAAP).
+Based upon its audit, MGO rendered an unmodified opinion that LAX's financial statements, as of and for the fiscal years ended June 30, 2015 and 2014, were fairly presented in conformity with accounting principles generally accepted in the United States of America (GAAP).
 MGO's report is on pages 1 and 2.

-MGO conducted an additional audit to determine LAX's compliance with the requirements described in the Passenger Facility Charge Audit Guide for Public Agencies and concluded that LAX complied in all material respects with the requirements that could have a material effect on its passenger facility charge program for the fiscal year ended June 30, 2014.
-MGO's report is on pages 69 and 70.
+MGO conducted an additional audit to determine LAX's compliance with the requirements described in the Passenger Facility Charge Audit Guide for Public Agencies and concluded that LAX complied in all material respects with the requirements that could have a material effect on its passenger facility charge program for the fiscal year ended June 30, 2015.
+MGO's report is on pages 81 and 82.

-MGO also conducted a third audit to determine LAX's compliance with the requirements described in the California Civil Code Section 1936, as amended by Senate Bill 1192 and Assembly Bill 359, and concluded that LAX complied in all material respects with the requirements that could have a material effect on its customer facility charge program for the fiscal year ended June 30, 2014.
-MGO's report is on pages 75 and 76.
+MGO also conducted a third audit to determine LAX's compliance with the requirements described in the California Civil Code Section 1936, as amended by Senate Bill 1192 and Assembly Bill 359, and concluded that LAX complied in all material respects with the requirements that could have a material effect on its customer facility charge program for the fiscal year ended June 30, 2015.
+MGO's report is on pages 87 and 88.

 GAAP requires that management provide a narrative introduction, overview, and analysis to accompany the financial statements in the form of Management's Discussion and Analysis (MD&A).
-The MD&A is on pages 3 through 24.
+The MD&A is on pages 3 through 26.

 The financial condition of LAX depends primarily upon the demand for air transportation within the geographical area (the Air Trade Area) served by LAX and management decisions regarding operations and capital investment as they relate to market demand for travel.
 The Air Trade Area comprises the following five counties: Los Angeles, Orange, Riverside, San Bernardino, and Ventura.
 Passenger and cargo traffic at LAX depends on the demographic characteristics and economic activity of the Air Trade Area.
+LAX is part of a system of Southern California airports - along with LA/Ontario International Airport, Van Nuys Airport and property retained for future aeronautical uses in the City of Palmdale - that are owned and operated by Los Angeles World Airports.

-LAX is the sixth busiest airport in the world and third in the United States.
-As a large hub airport, LAX offers 692 daily nonstop flights to 85 cities in the United States and 928 weekly nonstop flights to 67 cities in 34 countries on 62 commercial air carriers.
-Passenger traffic in LAX has shown encouraging growth of 5.9% and reached 68.8 million passengers in fiscal year 2014 as compared to the prior fiscal year.
-LAX ranks 14th in the world and fifth in the United States in air cargo tonnage processed, with over 1.9 million tons of air cargo valued at over \$92 billion.
+LAX is the fifth busiest airport in the world and second in the United States.
+The airport offers 692 daily nonstop flights to 85 cities in the U.S. and 928 weekly nonstop flights to 67 cities in 34 countries on 59 commercial air carriers.
+LAX ranks 14th in the world and fifth in the U.S. in air cargo tonnage processed, with over two million tons of air cargo valued at nearly \$96.3 billion.
+An economic study in 2011 reported that operations at LAX generated 294,400 jobs in Los Angeles County with labor income of \$13.6 billion and economic output of more than \$39.7 billion.
+This activity added \$2.5 billion to local and state revenues.

+Passenger traffic in LAX has shown encouraging growth of 4.8% and reached 72.1 million passengers in fiscal year 2015 as compared to the prior fiscal year.
 Passenger and other traffic activity highlights during the last three fiscal years are discussed in the MD&A.